jue89/node-homie-dgram/README.md

 * `opts` has the following items:
    * `port`: UDP port to be bound.
 Default: `5001`
    * `mcast`: Multicast group to join.
 Default: `'ff02::cafe'`
+   * `iface`: Interface to listen on.
+Default: all interaces
 * `hdpClient`: Instance of **HDPClient**

 ### Class: HDPClient